muhamed-didovic/larabook-1/readme.md

 This version is bound to become very much modified from the original source because I just can't help myself.
 I have to mess around with things :-)

-# Up to date with publishing statuses episode
+# Up to date with integration testing repository episode

 ![Build Passing](http://cdn.memegenerator.net/instances/200x/52578731.jpg)

 # Notes:
+- added user repository integration test
 - location of codeceptions files is different (see codeception.yml and app/tests dir)
 - extra directory for the user model app/larabook/Entities/User
 - added placeholder gravitar beside dropdown for user settings